Actor Cover Letter Examples

 What to Include in Your Actor Cover Letter

-Highlight Your Training, Awards, and Unique Talents
+Highlight Your Range and Versatility

 Tips for Writing an Actor Cover Letter with No Experience